Long-time tails and cage effect in driven granular fluids

-The VACF has been studied previously for a freely cooling gas\cite{puri07,hayakawa}, which is not in a stationary state so that the VACF in general depends on two time arguments, the waiting time $t_W$ and the delay $\tau$.
-For 2-dimensional systems a long-time tail of the form $\tau^{-1}$ was observed.
-Sheared granular gases were found to exhibit long-time tails in the VACF with an algebraic decay $\propto t^{-3d/2}$ \cite{kumaran:258002} in spatial dimension $d=2$ and $d=3$.
+The VACF has been studied previously for a freely cooling gas~\cite{puri07,hayakawa}, which is not in a stationary state so that the VACF in general depends on two time arguments, the waiting time $t_W$ and the delay $t$.
+For 2-dimensional systems a long-time tail of the form $t^{-1}$ was observed~\cite{puri07}.
+Sheared granular gases were found to exhibit long-time tails in the VACF with an algebraic decay $\propto t^{-3d/2}$~\cite{kumaran:258002} in spatial dimension $d=2$ and $d=3$.

-Fig. \ref{msd} shows a double logarithmic plot of the mean squared displacements for a system of inelasticity $\varepsilon = 0.7$ and volume fractions $\phi= 0.1$ and $0.5$.
+In the inset of Fig.~\ref{DK} we show a double logarithmic plot of the mean squared displacements for a system of inelasticity $\varepsilon = 0.7$ and volume fractions $\eta= 0.1, 0.5$ and $0.53725$.
 The ballistic regime can be clearly seen for up to one or two collision times.
 For larger times there is a crossover to the linear regime.
-Even for the dense systems no plateau is visible, although a hint of a developing plateau may be observed for the highest density of $\phi=0.53725$.
-For the longest times the MSD grows linearly with time allowing us to extract the diffusion coefficient from the data.
-Fig. \ref{msd} reveals that the diffusion constant decreases roughly by a factor of 20, when the volume fraction is increased from $\phi= 0.1$ to $\phi= 0.5$.
+Even for the dense systems no plateau is visible, although a hint of a developing plateau may be observed for the highest density of $\eta=0.53725$.
+For the longest times the MSD grows linearly with time allowing us to extract the diffusion coefficient which decreases roughly by a factor of 20, when the volume fraction is increased from $\eta= 0.1$ to $\eta= 0.53725$.

-The simplest kinetic theory for granular gases is the Enskog approximation, which has been employed extensively for free cooling dynamics.
-It can be easily extended to driven systems \cite{fiege} yielding an exponential decay of the VACF in the stationary state.
+The simplest kinetic theory for granular gases is the Enskog approximation, which has been employed extensively for free cooling dynamics~\cite{brey}.
+It can be easily extended to driven systems~\cite{fiege} yielding an exponential decay of the VACF in the stationary state.
 This approximation implies for the diffusion coeffcient:

-Here $n$ denotes the number density and $g(a)$ the pair correlation function at contact, which is usually approximated by the Carnahan-Starling formula \cite{carnahan:635}.
-This approximation for the VACF is built on the the assumptions of molecular chaos (i.~e. uncorrelated collisions and kicks) and a stationary Maxwellian velocity distribution.
-Both assumptions are known to break down in granular fluids so that we expect to observe deviations from the Enskog theory.
-To quantify these, we plot in Fig. \ref{DK} the diffusion coefficient $D_{\text{Sim}}/D_{\text{E}}$ relative to the Enskog value as a function of volume fraction together with reference values for an elastic system \cite{art:speedy-1987}.
+Here $n$ denotes the number density and $g(a)$ the pair correlation function at contact, which is usually approximated by the Carnahan-Starling formula~\cite{carnahan:635}.
+We expect to observe deviations from the Enskog theory.
+To quantify these, we plot in Fig.~\ref{DK} the diffusion coefficient $D_{\text{Sim}}/D_{\text{E}}$ relative to the Enskog value as a function of volume fraction together with reference values for an elastic system~\cite{art:speedy-1987}.

 As in the elastic case, the dependence of $D_{\text{Sim}}/D_{\rm E}$ on the volume fraction is not monotonic, but the maximum is shifted to higher volume fractions as compared to the elastic case.
 The increase over the Enskog value for intermediate densities is stronger while the decrease over the Enskog value at high densities is smaller as compared to the elastic case.
 Nevertheless we see a pronounced decrease of the diffusion constant as the density of the glass transition in the elastic system is approached.